5 Best Variable Speed Pool Pumps of 2023 – Reviews & Top Picks

 It is also compatible with control systems from other brands, including IntelliTouch, EasyTouch, SunTouch, and others.
 That makes this pump easy to integrate into your heating, lighting, spa jet, and other water feature control systems.
 The big downside to this model is that it has complicated programming, which is difficult enough that many people will benefit from having expert installation just to get the programming done correctly.
 Still, the efficiency and savings this model provides are enough to earn it the top place on our list as the best variable speed pool pump available today.

 2. Hayward TriStar Variable-Speed Pool Pump

 The Hayward SP3206VSPVR 2.7 HP Variable-Speed TriStar VS is another great model for people looking to invest in a high-quality variable speed pump.
 The best thing about this model is that it’s Energy Star approved.
 Not only do most users see real and meaningful savings on their electricity bill every month, but many electric companies offer rebates for installing pumps with that certification, which can save you even more money.
 It also comes with smart technology which is designed to help prevent suction entrapment, even without the installation of extra safety equipment.

-This model is easy to install relative to most pumps, so it is a project that most people could tackle on their own.
+This model is very easy to install relative to most pumps, so it is a project that most people could tackle on their own.
 It’s also easy to program, which gives it a leg up over our top model in that area.
 However, it runs much more loudly.
-If you already have an enclosure around your pump, you probably won’t hear much of a difference, but this pump’s noise is noticeable without one.
+If you already have an enclosure around your pump, you probably won’t hear much of a difference, but this pump’s noise can be noticeable without one.
 Overall, this is a great pump to buy to save a lot of money, and if it were redesigned with some noise-reducing features, we could easily rank this model first on our list.

 3. Hayward MaxFlo Variable Speed Pool Pump